santigarcor/laratrust/docs/configuration/after_installation.rst

 Configuration Files
 ^^^^^^^^^^^^^^^^^^^

-Set the property values in the ``config/auth.php``.
-These values will be used by laratrust to refer to the correct user model.
+Set the proper values in the ``config/auth.php``.
+These values will be used by laratrust to refer to the user model.

 You can also publish the configuration for this package to further customize table names and model namespaces.